 Since there was a basis to proceed, the doctor performed a physical examination.
 Her right shoulder was slightly higher than the left when standing straight.
 The right hipped was dropped a little, and the right leg was slightly shorter than the left.
 At this point, the doctor recommended x-rays to search for the misalignment.
 The x-rays concluded the first visit.

 On her second visit, Amanda discovered that the doctor had spent quite some time measuring the exact position and degree of her atlas (C1) misalignment and had developed a custom adjustment for her.
-Since there was no popping or twisting of the spine, she barely recognized it as a chiropractic procedure, but she did notice she felt a little less pain and a little more energy.
+Since it did not involved popping or twisting of the spine, she noted feeling a little less pain and a little more energy.

 Amanda wasn’t ready to get her hopes up yet, so she gave the adjustment a few days to work and follow the doctor’s advice of things to do to help her atlas alignment to hold.
-She was astounded at how much better she felt, and the improvements only continued over time.
+It surprised her how much better she felt, and the improvements continued over time.

 Does this just sound like a nice story to you?
 We’re happy to say that it has been the actual experience of many patients who have sought upper cervical chiropractic care after growing frustrated with other forms of medicine.
 Upper cervical chiropractic is safe and gentle, so you don’t have to worry about something making matters worse (which is often the case with medication side effects, for example).
 Plus, you can always change your mind after the consultation if you decide it isn’t for you.
 However, most patients proceed because there are really no risks and so much to gain based on the previous experience of many other patients.